dotnet/interactive/docs/formatting.md

   - using plain text formatting should be displayed using left-jsutified formatting
   - that respects whitespace and newlines in the resulting strings.

-HtmlFormatter.PlainTextPreformatDefaultFont = false;
+HtmlFormatter.PlainTextDefaultFont = false;

    - Indicates that any preformatted plaintext sections should use the default
    - font rather than &lt;pre&gt; sections.

-HtmlFormatter.PlainTextPreformatNoLeftJustify = false;
+HtmlFormatter.PlainTextNoLeftJustify = false;

    - Indicates that any preformatted plaintext sections should not use left justification.